mishek-thapa/project/README.md

 # Notes

-Installing all the code will take a long time.
+Installing and running all the code will take a long time.

 A database for the mouse genome is required for gene set analysis.
 This should be downloaded and transferred to the working directory.
 Here is a link to it:   https://drive.google.com/file/d/1H_2lWP4L3twXFyW76eudxTY8Qm_710Iv/view?usp=sharing

+Made figures in the make-figs.R file and compiled them in the report.Rmd document.